 - We don't disallow conventional network-centric client-server machines in variants like RemoteSharding or FlexibleSharding and so on, but we gave some arguments why we are trying to avoid this. - It seems that some definitions in the USENIX paper may implicitly relate to "each chunk".
 In contrast, the Sharding Approach typically relates to LVs = Logical Volumes.
 Probably, LVs could be viewed as a special case of "chunk", e.g. by minimizing the number of chunks in a system.
 However notice: there exists definitions of "chunk" where it is the basic transfer unit.
 An LV has the fundamental property that small-granularity updates in place (at any offset inside the LV) can be executed. - Notice: we do not preclude further fine-grained distribution of LV data at lower levels, such at LVM level and/or below, but this is something which should be avoided if not absolutely necessary (see Optimum Reliability from Architecture).
-Preferred method in
+Preferred method in typical practical use cases: some storage servers may have some spare RAID slots to be populated later, by resizing the PVs = Physical Volumes before resizing LVs.
+Another alternative is dynamic runtime extension of SAS busses, by addition of external enclosures. - Notice that a typical local RAID system is also a Distributed System, according to some reasonable definition.
+Typical RAID implementations just involve SAS cables instead of Ethernet cables or Infiniband cables.
+Notice that this also applies to many "Commodity

-18When the many local SAS busses are also viewed as a network, and when these are logically united with the replication network to a bigger logical network which is heterogenous at physical level: Football does nothing else but trying to offload all IO requests to the local SAS networks, instead of overloading the wide-area IP network.
+17When the many local SAS busses are also viewed as a network, and when these are logically united with the replication network to a bigger logical network which is heterogenous at physical level: Football does nothing else but trying to offload all IO requests to the local SAS networks, instead of overloading the wide-area IP network.
 In essence, this is a specialized traffic scheduling strategy for a two-level network.